 The Bible as a source is unfortunately a historically highly unreliable work.

-In addition to numerous - often misunderstood - revelations, visions and timeless wisdom, most of the Old Testament consists of ancient oriental sagas, ancient Jewish myths, aphorisms, theological misunderstandings of history, liturgy, fantasy, poetry, pornography, propaganda, prophecy and theology.
-Some things contradict the laws of creation.
-(Compare e.g. Jos.
-10,12 and 2 Kings 1,10).
+Besides several - often misunderstood - revelations, visions and timeless wisdom, most of the Old Testament consists of ancient oriental sagas, ancient Jewish myths, aphorisms, theological historical claptrap, liturgy, fantasy, poetry, pornography, propaganda, prophecy, archaic threats of punishment and theology.
+Some in contradiction to creation laws.
+(Cf. e.g. Jos.
+10,12 and 2.
+Kön.
+1,10).

 Much is probably the pure invention of power-hungry priests who need the punishing god of vengeance as a potential threat to discipline and oppress their believers.